wonma/My-Learning-Tracker/log.md

 ----------------------------------------------------------
 ## 30 Oct 2018 - Day 3

-:white_check_mark: Finished analyzing the usage of Flexbox in the layout of the sample website.
+:small_orange_diamond: Finished analyzing the usage of Flexbox in the layout of the sample website.
 - Flexbox has power in aligning items in one line.
 - It's pretty much controlling how to manipulate the available space.
 - Useful for responsive layout.

-:white_check_mark: Learned basic strategies about SEO(meta description, backlink), Image Optimization.
+:small_orange_diamond: Learned basic strategies about SEO(meta description, backlink), Image Optimization.

-:white_check_mark: Resumed Andre's Javascript course.
+:small_orange_diamond: Resumed Andre's Javascript course.
 - Created [robot movement](https://codepen.io/wonma/pen/XxLNxo).

 &nbsp;